 4. Carmel, The Big Fling, 32

-If the person sees that as an invitation to continue the conversation, you then have permission to ignore or shut it down: "Please stop texting me."
-If I had to choose a response I wished I received, it would have the same characteristics as the one I advised to give above — succinct, honest and polite.
+If the person sees that as an invitation to continue the conversation, you then have permission to ignore them or shut it down: 'Please stop texting me.'
+If I had to choose a response I wished I received, it would have the same characteristics as the ones I advised to give above — succinct, honest, and polite.
 It's not so much that I desire a particular response, it's that I want a response.
-Any response.
+Any response."

 5. Ben, 27

 "I think ghosting’s more work than just sending a quick text that you had a good time, but have decided: to go out with someone else again/that you clicked better with someone else/that you’re not ready to date right now (still getting over your ex)/whatever the case may be."